castorini/howl/README.md

 2. Install [PyTorch](https://pytorch.org) by following your platform-specific instructions.

+3. Install PyAudio and its dependencies through your distribution's package system.

-3. `pip install -r requirements.txt`
+4. `pip install -r requirements.txt`

 ### Preparing a Dataset